wikrie/scprime_price_check/README.md

 & pip install -r requirements.txt

 Then edit thescprime_price_check.py and edit the target price, the tolerance ans base_cmd to your needs.
 I am using 3.9, 0.5.
-As we tril the xa-miners, if you use a value to close to the standard 4.0$, some scans you will be above the limit, so better to lose some rent than to lose the incentives.
+As we follow the xa-miners, if you use a value to close to the standard 4.0$, some scans you will be above the limit, so better to lose some rent than to lose the incentives.

 (.venv) $ python scprime_price_check.py